twitter/finagle/doc/src/sphinx/Protocols.rst

 service-oriented architecture we had to extend the Thrift protocol.
 We introduced the notion of “Twitter-upgraded Thrift”, or TTwitter, which augments the protocol with support for our internal infrastructure.
-Specifically, we tack on a request header containing Zipkin tracing info, Finagle ClientId strings, and Wily delegations.
+Specifically, we tack on a request header containing tracing info, Finagle ClientId strings, and Wily delegations.
 In order to maintain backwards compatibility, TTwitter clients perform protocol negotiation upon connection and will downgrade to raw TBinary Thrift if servers are not using the upgraded protocol.
 By default, `finagle-thrift` uses the Thrift framed codec and the binary protocol for serialization.

-.. note:: Some Thrift server implementations do not handle this protocol
           negotiation well.
 If your client should run into this, you can disable it by calling ``Thrift.client.withNoAttemptTTwitterUpgrade``.